samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 ### Space

-A special facility occupies a certain amount of space (see “[Facility Space](#FacilitySpace)”).
+A special facility occupies a certain amount of space (see "[Facility Space](#FacilitySpace)").
 A player can configure the squares of a special facility as desired on the Bastion’s map.
 A special facility can be enlarged to grant additional benefits if its description says so.

 ### Hirelings